Skip to content

 OptionTypeDefaultDescription

-enabledbooleantrueEnable collaboration state tracking
+enabledbooleantrueEnable state tracking

 user{ name, color }RequiredCurrent user info for cursor display